This incredible mother held the same touching sign at Pride for nearly 50 years

 "The following year, two people approached me.
 One was a cop in the NYPD and said we missed you last year," she told CNN.
 "Oh my God, I was so amazed at that comment.
 It was very touching."

-A photo from last year's World Pride in New York City shows that Goldin was back on the streets with, of course, her memorable sign by her side.
+A photo from last year's World Pride in New York City shows that Goldin was back on the streets once again with, of course, her memorable sign by her side.

 And while some parents accept their children despite their differences, Goldin was a champion for loving her children because of them.